FirasKhemir/SearchEngine/README.md

+## Search Engine

-this is the code for a document based  search engine written in C++ the architecture takes multiple types of indexes for comparison reasons.
+This is the code for a document based search engine written in C++ the architecture takes multiple types of indexes for comparison reasons.

 ## Comparison

 Here is a comparison image that highlights the differences in response time based on index type: